Why You Should Visit Cascais: 10 Reasons Why You Should Visit Cascais, Portugal🇵🇹

 The Santa Marta Lighthouse looks stunning as it is a white lighthouse decorated with blue strips, it was build on the grounds of an old fort which is now a small lighthouse museum.
 Opening hours varies, it is closed on Mondays, but then on the Weekend it is open from 10:00 to 13:00 and from 14:00 to 17:00, also it is open from Tuesday to Friday from 10:00 to 17:00.

 Cascais can be reached easily from Lisbon, you can take the train from Lisbon which takes around 30 minutes.
 Train leaves every 10 minutes so make sure to book your ticket at the station and hop-on as there is no seat reservation.
-I like to use Omio to find either buses or trains in Europe, and if I am looking for a flight I would use WayAway to find cheap flights.
-You can also use this promo code - TP-385219 - for WayAway Plus or you can directly visit this link!
-(You will get 10% off WayAway Plus subscription!)
+You can book your train through Omio, or you can do what I did which was to book a guided day tour to Sintra, and you can do so through GetYourGuide.

 Once you reach Cascais you can explore on foot, there is no need for transportation inside Cascais, but if you love cycling then you can explore Cascais cycling.
 If you are arriving in Cascais by car then you will easily find a lot of suitable parking spots and continue exploring on foot.